-Figure 3.2 - Map-scheme of main tributaries and hydrological stations of the Chatkal River.
+Figure 2.9 - Map-scheme of main tributaries and hydrological stations of the Chatkal River, green arrow points to the North.

-From listed Chatkal's tributaries with a catchment area of 1157 km^2 Sandalash is the largest one, and this is 16,8% of the total catchment area of The Chatkal River.
-And catchment area of the rest tributaries as follows Ters River is 561 km^2 , Akbulak River - 818 km^2 and Koksu - 405 km^2 respectively.
+From listed Chatkal's tributaries with a catchment area of 1157 km2 Sandalash is the largest one, and this is 16,8% of the total catchment area of The Chatkal River.
+And catchment area of the rest tributaries as follows Ters River is 561 km2, Akbulak River - 818 km2 and Koksu - 405 km2 respectively.
 Shultz V.L.
-[6] proposed the classification of the rivers of Central Asia by the type of their nourishment (see Table 3.1).
+[11] proposed the classification of the rivers of Central Asia by the type of their nourishment (see Table 3.1).
 Even nowadays, this classification is widely used in the field of hydrology in the countries of Central Asia.